 Rick J Bowen

-When Steve Howell first heard Mississippi John Hurt’s happy style of fingerpicking country blues in 1965 at the age of thirteen, he immediately knew that the tame, folky style of strumming the guitar was a thing out of the past for him.
+When Steve Howell first heard Mississippi John Hurt’s fingerpicking country blues in 1965 at the age of thirteen, it was the beginning of a life-long love of fingerstyle guitar playing.
 As his journey progressed, Mississippi John Hurt begat Blind Willie McTell and Leadbelly, who begat Robert Johnson, Son House, Rev. Gary Davis, Blind Willie Johnson, Blind Blake and a host of other black acoustic guitar players and vocalists.
 His interest in rural, folk-blues styles and the history of the music led him to learn more about how this music came to town and melded with the horn-oriented bands prevalent in the cities, creating a strong affinity for him with the traditional jazz and New Orleans music of the first half of the twentieth century.
 This led to a journey through music which, of course, included the pop, country, rock and blues music of the times, as well as the music of Miles Davis, Bill Evans, Lester Young, Louis Armstrong, Jack Teagarden, Art Tatum, Count Basie, Duke Ellington, Chet Atkins, Johnny Smith, Wes Montgomery, Bucky Pizzarelli, Joe Pass, George Van Eps, Lenny Breau, and many other great jazz artists.
 Although very interested in many other music styles (bebop, rock ‘n’ roll, rhythm and blues, and others), the heart of his playing and singing is very much rooted in the rural acoustic blues and traditional jazz genres born in the American South.

 A veteran songwriter and performer, Jason Weinheimer has spent the last decade focused on recording and producing albums for other artists at his studio, Fellowship Hall Sound www.fellowshiphallsound.com.
 He has recorded albums by John Moreland, Buddy Flett, and Jim Mize, among many others.
-In addition to his studio work, he plays bass in a few bands, most notably Steve Howell & the Mighty Men.
+In addition to his studio work, he plays bass in a few bands, most notably Shelby Lynne and Allison Moorer, and Steve Howell & the Mighty Men.
 His solo album “Skies Are Grey” was released in 2016 under the name The Libras.